amiaopensource/ltopers/README.md

 `searchlto` is for performing searches against the LTO schema information stored in the database.
 It accepts either a media ID or an LTO tape serial as an input and will return a list of matching service files.
 Options are `-h` display help, `-c` compare characteristics of an input file to records in the database, and `-f` show full results (this will show all matches to search term as opposed filtering for service files only).

+## Copyright

+Copyright (c) 2014–2019 by AMIA Open Source

 ## License

 LTOpers is licensed under an <a href="https://github.com/amiaopensource/ltopers/blob/master/LICENSE">MIT License</a>.

+## Disclaimer

+The LTOpers package is provided "as is" without warranty or support of any kind.